 This fortified house and bawn are set on Tully Point and were built for Sir John Hume who occupied the house until 1641 when it was attacked and burned on Christmas Eve by Rory Maguire and the inhabitants massacred.
 It was not lived in again.

-There is a recreated 17th Century style garden for visitors to enjoy.
 A visitor’s centre, located in a restored farmhouse, houses an exhibition telling local stories relating to the castle.

 No unaccompanied children under the age of 16.

 NB.
 This map is based on the postcode and so may not reflect the exact location.

 Opening times:*Tully Castle will be open on the 12th & 13th July 2016: 10:00 - 16:00